Zabamund/wellpathpy/docs/source/tutorial.rst

 Usage
 *****

-In order to use any of these functions, you can run the following code once you've imported your deviation and header and done any unit conversion required as described above:
+In order to use these functions, you first need a deviation object as described in `Loading a deviation`_.
+You can then run the following methods once you've imported your deviation and header and done any unit conversion required as described above.

-Recommended usage:

 .. code-block:: python

+    # The recommended method for most use-cases
-    tvd, northing, easting, dls = wp.mininum_curvature(md, inc, azi, course_length=30)
+    tvd, northing, easting, dls = dev.mininum_curvature(course_length=30)

+    # Comparison methods to contrast with older deviation surveys
+    tvd, northing, easting      = dev.radius_curvature()
+    tvd, northing, easting      = dev.tan_method() # for the default 'avg' method tvd, northing, easting      = dev.tan_method(choice='bal')
+    tvd, northing, easting      = dev.tan_method(choice='high')
-    tvd, northing, easting      = wp.radius_curvature(md, inc, azi)
+    tvd, northing, easting      = dev.tan_method(choice='low')

 Well location and tvdss
 #######################